-Portsmouth Abbey & School is one of the larger customers of National Grid in this area and has been working diligently to combat our rising energy costs through the implementation of energy efficiency and convservation programs.
+Portsmouth Abbey Monastery and School is one of the larger customers of National Grid in the Newport, RI,¬†area and has worked diligently to combat rising energy costs through the implementation of energy efficiency and conservation programs.

-In addition to energy conservation measures, the Abbey had wished to promote renewable energy and had looked into a number of options, including Solar, Geo-Thermal and Wind Power.
+In addition to energy conservation measures, the Abbey wanted to promote renewable energy and had looked into a number of options, including solar, geothermal and wind power.

 With the assistance of the R.I.
 Renewable Energy Fund and Roger¬†Williams University, the School initiated a detailed study to quantify the local wind resource, including the installation of a special 50-meter (164-foot) tall meteorological monitoring pole.

 Additional analysis was made of the electrical usage patterns of the School, in order to select a wind turbine that would produce the needed energy using the winds available.¬† The desire was to select a turbine that could meet the School's needs and yet be sensitive to the setting of the Abbey and the neighborhood.¬† Studies found that a mid-sized wind turbine would suffice.¬† In addition, the Abbey has enough space to place the turbine away from its boundaries.¬† The turbine is approximately 750 feet from the nearest neighbor.

 A Vestas 660kW wind turbine generator was selected as the best choice for the project.¬† The turbine has three, 77-foot carbon fiber blades atop a 164-foot tapered tubular steel tower.¬† The rotor turns at a constant 28.5 revolutions per minute.¬†The structure stands a proud 240 feet, from the ground to the tip of the highest blade.¬† The turbine is secured by a concrete foundation that sits in a 30-foot hole, and its tower is firmly bolted to 80, one-inch diameter, 27-foot-long rods set firmly into the foundation.